 - Apply for the FAFSA Username and Password NOW.

-We produced a GREAT procedure for finding the FAFSA username and password; you can find at the following link:
+We produced a GREAT procedure for finding the FAFSA username and password; you can find it by clicking HERE.

 NOTE: Both student and parent need to apply for the FAFSA username and password.